JohnCoene/javascript-for-r/_book/6-01-computations-v8.md

 dir.create("inst")
 ```

 As explored, the core of the V8 package is the execution environment(s) that are spawned using the `v8` function.
-One could perhaps provide a function that returns the object created by `v8` but it would not be convenient: this function would need to be called explicitly by the users of the package and the output of it would need to be passed to every subsequent functions.
+One could perhaps provide a function that returns the object created by `v8`, but it would not be convenient: this function would need to be called explicitly by the users of the package and the output of it would need to be passed to every subsequent function.
 Thankfully there is a better way.

-Instead we can use the function `.onLoad`, to create the execution environment and import the dependency when the package is loaded by the user.
+Instead, we can use the function `.onLoad`, to create the execution environment and import the dependency when the package is loaded by the user.

 You can read more about this function in Hadley Wickham's [Advanced R book](http://r-pkgs.had.co.nz/r.html).
 This is in effect very similar to how the Python integration of R, [reticulate](https://rstudio.github.io/reticulate) [@R-reticulate] is [used in packages](https://rstudio.github.io/reticulate/articles/package.html).
 This function is often placed in a `zzz.R` file.